 The control for marking borders is built into the standard toolbar of CorelDraw.
 Therefore, to use it, the standard panel must be enabled in the interface and be positioned horizontally.
 The element has an orange background, allowing you to quickly understand which object can be marked as a border.

-Rectangles marked as a design border can be on different pages of the document - the plugin will find and use them in the imposition.
+Rectangles marked as a design border can be on different pages of the document — the plugin will find and use them in the layout.
 In addition to indicating that the object is a trim border, you can specify the number of the job, whether it is the front or the back side and the required circulation.
 All this information is optional, it is not necessary to fill it in every time.
 For details on how the plugin uses additional information for stations, see below.

 In order to search the active document and add to the list of stations all objects marked as trim borders, you need to click the button in the list header.